logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-4-using-the-action-recorder/updating-interface-definitions.md

     3. In the second column of the new line, assign the test case an ID ofTC 03\(if not already set to that value\).

-    4. Press Tab to advance to the next column, and provide a description for your test case, such asAdding interface definitions.
+    4.  **Optional:** Press Tab to advance to the next column, and provide a description for your test case, such asAdding interface definitions.

 6. Select an empty cell within test case `TC 03`.